-When I first had to give up wheat in 1997 the choice of wheat or gluten free foods was absolutely disgusting.
+When I first had to give up wheat in 1997 the choice of wheat free or gluten free foods was absolutely disgusting.
 You could hammer nails in with the bread, the cookies crumbled on being touched and tasted like dust, and pasta was limited to corn pasta.
-I used to look through a depressing range of items in the local health foodstore weekly, hoping for something to sooth those cravings.
+I used to look through a depressing range of items in the local health foodstore weekly hoping for something to sooth those cravings.

-Important note: "free of gluten containing ingredients" isn't the same as "certified gluten free", though it is a good indication that the product may be safe to eat.
+IMPORTANT: "Free of gluten containing ingredients" isn't the same as "certified gluten free", though it is an indication that the product may be safe to eat.
 You still need to check for any additional notes pertaining to cross-contamination, e.g. "this product has been manufactured in a plant that also processes wheat" etc. So, if you are in a supermarket and can't find the gluten free food section then don't despair, it may be that the product you want is with the mainstream products—they just made it harder to find.